Table of Contents

 - It's no secret that blogging is a part-time venture for me, so my offline businesses pay the bills and I have to give them top priority.

-- Bottom line – I was struggling to find something useful to say and the time to research any topic, because it typically takes me a full day to write each article and do even the minimum of promotion.
-That’s without the chore of finding suitable images (artistic is NOT my middle name).
+- I was too short of TIME to research any topic, because it typically takes me a full day to write each article and do even the minimum of promotion.
+That's without the chore of finding suitable images (artistic is NOT my middle name).

 It could have been time to give up blogging.
 Yet I was loath to let go of all the hard work I've done on my online business and the skills I've accumulated.